murraycadzow/wrangling-genomics/README.md

 Amazon public AMI for this tutorial is "dataCgen-qc".

+This is a customised version for running on NeSI

 ## Background

 Wrangling genomics trains novice learners on a variant calling workflow.
 Participants will learn how to evaluate sequence quality and what to do if it is not good.
 We will then cover aligning reads to a genome, and calling variants, as well as discussing different file formats.
 Results will be visualized.
 Finally, we will cover how to automate the process by building a shell script.